paul-grassi/800-63-3/sp800-63b/sec4_aal.md

 ####4.2.1.
 Permitted Authenticator Types

-Two or more single-factor authenticators (of multiple factors), or one or more multi-factor authenticators, are required at AAL2.
+At AAL2, it is required to have (a) a multi-factor authenticator, or (b) a combination of two single-factor authenticators.
 Authenticator requirements are specified in Section 5.

+When a multi-factor authenticator is used, any of the following may be used:

+* Multi-Factor OTP Device
+* Multi-Factor Software Cryptographic Authenticator
+* Multi-Factor Cryptographic Device

-If a combination of single-factor authenticators is used, it SHALL include a Memorized Secret authenticator and one possession-based ("something you have") authenticator from the following list:
+When a combination of two single-factor authenticators is used, it SHALL include a Memorized Secret authenticator and one possession-based ("something you have") authenticator from the following list:

 * Look-up Secret
 * Out of Band
 * Single Factor OTP Device
 * Single Factor Cryptographic Device

-Alternatively, any of following multi-factor authenticators may be used:
-* Multi-factor OTP Device
-* Multi-Factor Software Cryptographic Authenticator
-* Multi-Factor Cryptographic Device

 ####4.2.2.
 Authenticator Requirements